RohitRox/Jekyll-asset_compiler/README.md

 To include required bundle in your file just add

 ```
-  {% asset %}home.js, stylesheet.css{% endasset %}
+  {% asset %}bundle_home.js, bundle_stylesheet.css{% endasset %}
 ```
-Not that you will only have to specify like home.js for bundle_home.js and likewise.
-Compiled files will be generated at bundles directory inside _site and link will be automatically added.
+Compiled files will be generated at bundles directory inside _site and link will be automatically added by.

 ## Dependencies
-Uses the yui-compressor, make sure you have yui-compressor gem successfully installed
+Uses the yui-compressor, make sure you have yui-compressor gem successfully installed.